 In 2026, eligible Florida healthcare workers may access up to $15,000 in total benefits, including non-repayable grants, down payment assistance, and professional guidance throughout the homebuying process.

-Unlike traditional loan programs, Nurse Next Door focuses on occupation-based eligibility, not income caps alone—making it especially valuable for nurses who earn solid incomes but still struggle with upfront costs in Florida’s competitive housing market.
+Unlike traditional loan programs, Nurse Next Door focuses on occupation-based eligibility, not income caps alone — making it especially valuable for nurses who earn solid incomes but still struggle with upfront costs in Florida's competitive housing market.

 The assistance is typically delivered through down payment help, closing cost assistance, and lender credits, not a direct cash grant, and is paired with FHA, VA, USDA, or conventional loans.
+For a broader look at all available programs, see our Florida first-time homebuyer grants and programs guide.

 Overview of the Nurse Next Door Program